Fourth Edition, Spring 2013 • Made possible by the generosity of Ann Oberkirch, MD • Map is an artistic rendering by Billy Steers.

 Trails: 1.8-mile trail loop of moderate difficulty.
 Requires some steep, rocky climbing along high rim that forms the western boundary.
 Less difficult walk along Jack's Brook and edge of field to the Cascades.

 Features: Large glacial boulders.
 Jack's Brook.
 A series of waterfalls called the Cascades.
 Old stone walls.
 Hemlocks, mountain laurel, large beech trees.
 Open hay fields.
+A spur trail links this to the Allen S. Hurlburt Preserve.

 17. Allen S. Hurlburt Preserve · 25 acres Download Map